|Frequently Asked Questions|

 The After School Study Center is held Tuesday, Wednesday, and Thursday in the LMC from 3:15 until 5:00.
 There is a bus on Tuesday, Wednesday, and Thursday that takes students home at 4:15.
 (See more about bus below).
 The study center is staffed by two staff members each night and also has some college students and NHS student volunteers to help.
-This semester the supervisors are Mrs. Taggart, Mrs. Ruud and Mrs. Alt.
+This semester the supervisors are Mrs. Taggart, Mrs. Ruud and Mr Kendall.

 Who can attend the study center?